 Providing liquid lawn nutrients to your yard is a must for overall root health.
 This is no substitute for good old-fashioned H2O!
 Except during winter, when your lawn lies dormant, you'll want to water your yard consistently to ensure maximum health and growth.

 By now, you are an expert on lawn care.
 You know what type of grass is growing in your yard.
 You know how to maintain your lawn during different seasons and which macronutrients to look out for when choosing granular fertilizer or liquid lawn nutrients.
-Even the savviest homeowner could use a little advice on which products to buy to grow grass that really stands out.
+Even the savviest homeowner could use a little advice on which products to buy to grow grass that stands out.
 We’ve picked a few of our favorites to round out your lawn care regimen:

 We at Simple Lawn Solutions are here to help your grass flourish no matter what!
 Check out our blog for more information about proper lawn care, essential lawn nutrients, and more!